Connect with others who understand.

 • Vitamin B12 or folate (vitamin B9) tests — Testing vitamin levels can help determine other causes of low red blood cell levels, as a vitamin deficiency may also lead to abnormal blood cells.

 Talk to your doctor if you are experiencing any health changes.
-Your provider can use a range of tests to give you a diagnosis of paroxysmal nocturnal hemoglobinuria or other conditions and recommend appropriate treatment options.
+Your provider can use a range of tests to give you a diagnosis of paroxysmal nocturnal hemoglobinuria or other conditions and recommend appropriate PNH treatment options.

 Find Your Team